helightdev/dogs/docs/advanced/annotations.md

 implement `FieldValidator` or `ClassValidator`.
 When constructing the validation mode for the generated structure, the field annotations are collected and the individual validators are created.

-## API Schema Visitor

-Using the `APISchemaObjectMetaVisitor` interface, you can create a visitor that will be called when the api schema is generated for a structure.

 ## Converter Supplier

 Using the `ConverterSupplyingVisitor` interface, you can create a converter supplying visitor that